Privado ID Solutions

 2. On every interaction (issuer or verifier), a nullified DID is created.
 This nullified DID is cryptographically derived from the genesis DID (in a process similar to a hash function)

 3. When the user receives credentials, they are received on a Nullified DID.
-When the user presents credentials, they are presented by a nullified DID + Lined DID Zero Knowledge Proof.
+When the user presents credentials, they are presented by a nullified DID + Linked DID Zero Knowledge Proof.
 This ZKP is a cryptographically verifiable proof that the user is in control of a Genesis DID that can originate the nullified DID –without disclosing that genesis DID.

 The benefit is obvious –it’s impossible to track this user across applications, and even if a nullified DID is doxxed (linked to your real world identity), that will only provide information on the context of one application (it won’t reveal your entire history).
 Also, any data breach on the issuer would not compromise you in the context of other applications.